State coronavirus cases drop 33% to 3,689 in one day, deaths up 73

 Nation

-Also, No. 11 Arizona reported 5 deaths, as well as an additional 994 cases.
-North Carolina added 50 and is 15th overall.
-No. 25 Washington, the original epicenter in the United States, reported 3.
+Also, No. 11 Arizona reported 6 deaths, as well as an additional 976 cases.
+Tennessee added a state-record 65 deaths and is 21st overall.
+No. 25 Washington, the original epicenter in the United States, reported 8.

 Worldwide

-Cases increased by a record again, 477,751, one day after the mark of 437,441 and passing 400,000 Friday for the first time, according to Worldometers.info.
-The world has been gaining more than 1 million cases every three days.
+Cases increased by a record again, 489,757, after passing 400,000 one week ago Friday for the first time, according to Worldometers.info.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 6 deaths and is at 5,930.
-Neighboring Norway reported no deaths to remain 279, as well as 161 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported 7 deaths and is at 5,933.
+Neighboring Norway reported no deaths for the second day in a row to remain 279, as well as 173 more cases.

 Scripps Only Content 2020